cloudmesh/cloudmesh-cmsd/README.md

     cmsd

-        When no command is specified cms will be run in interactive mode.
+        When no command is specified, cmsd will be run in interactive mode.
 ```

 ## Quickstart

 ### macOS with python 3.8.1 from python.org

 1. Requirements:

-   * Have a sername without a space.
+   * Have a username without a space.
    * Have docker installed and accessible to the user.
    * Have python 3.8.1 from python.org installed.
    * Create a key `~/.ssh/id_rsa` if you do not already have one